Jessebalves/CPS3498_Final_Project/README.md

 # CPS3498_Final_Project
 Repository dedicated for Computer Security final project.

+## Important Notes!
+NEVER push database_config.php to repository, as this will cause people to have credentials to the database, leading to unauthorized access.

 ## Setting up development environment
 Two software you are going to need is VSCode and XAAMP to set up the development environment to run PHP on a local web server.